-Yak Ru as a mountain bike races challenges participants with tough conditions over a variety of terrain, and with the possibility of temperatures ranging between very warm arid desert to sub-zero alpine.
-Most cyclists who embark on the Yak Ru pose questions along the lines of how to dress in a way that is both versatile and weight-conscious, but also provides a margin of comfort and safety.
+Yak Ru as a mountain bike race challenges participants with harsh conditions over a variety of terrain, and with the possibility of temperatures ranging between the hot arid desert to sub-zero alpine.
+Most cyclists who embark on the Yak Ru pose questions along the lines of how to dress in a way that is both versatile and weight-conscious but also provides a margin of comfort and safety.
 Here’s how we suggest you go about gearing up:

 – In Nepal, conditions can change rapidly, and having a lightweight head-warming garment should be a bare minimum requirement, even on the sunniest or calmest of days.

-– More than 25% of body heat can be lost through the head and neck, due to the large amount of blood vessels situated there.
+– More than 25% of body heat can be lost through the head and neck, due to a large number of blood vessels situated there.
 Exposer to wind and rain can compound the feeling of cold even if other parts of your body are swaddled up.
-A light beanie that can fit under your helmet is a great idea to guard against alpine cold or simply the chill of descending a hill fast on the MTB.
+A light beanie that can fit under your helmet is an excellent idea to guard against alpine weather or only the chill of descending a hill fast on the MTB.

 – Keeping the wind and rain/snow off your skin is a critical requirement when facing mountain-borne weather conditions.
-Waterproof and windproof layers, or ‘shell’ garments as they are popularly known, are always a good option to take along.
+Waterproof and windproof layers, or ‘shell’ garments as they are popularly known, are always an excellent option to take along.
 A versatile choice is a lightweight nylon windbreaker shell (sometimes with a hood) that can be rolled into a ball and stowed in a jersey pocket.
-A heavier softshell or storm shell jacket on the other hand might be more suitable for colder and harsher conditions.
+A heavier softshell or storm shell jacket, on the other hand, might be more suitable for colder and harsher conditions.

 Arms / Hands